tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### 2. Student Do: Trading Functions (10 min)

-In this activity, students will be given a random sequence of trading function names and will be asked to propose the correct order of the functions if they were to be implemented in an algorithmic trading application.
+In this activity, students will be given a random sequence of trading function names.
+They will be asked to propose the correct order of the functions if they were to be implemented in an algorithmic trading application.
 Note that there is not a single precise order, so treat this as a thought exercise to help drive engagement and discussion around the use of frameworks to encapsulate and abstract code.

 **Files:**